How to Install VMware Workstation 17 on Linux Mint 21

 How to Delete the Virtual Machine

-If for some reason you want to completely delete the virtual machines you have installed from your computer, you can easily delete all the files of the relevant VM both from the library of the Workstation program and from your host disk.
+If, for some reason, you want to completely delete the virtual machines you have installed from your computer, you can quickly delete all the files of the relevant VM both from the library of the Workstation program and from your host disk.

 You can see your virtual systems installed from the Library section of VMware Workstation.
 Right-click on your guest system in the Library section, click Manage / Delete from Disk, and then click Yes to confirm the deletion in the Question window.